brufofo/ambar/README.md

 ### `how to run`

- In the project directory, create a file named as '.env' and put the information that will be avaible at the end of this README;
+ In the project directory, create a file named as '.env' and put the information that is be avaible in the email;

  In the project directory, runs **'yarn'** or **'npm i'** to install project`s dependencies then..